Athenahealth: Illegal kickback allegations

 On January 28, 2021, the United States Department of Justice reported that Athenahealth has agreed to pay $18.25 million to resolve allegations that it violated the False Claims Act (FCA) by paying illegal kickbacks to generate sales of its EHR product, athenaClinicals.

 Products and services

 athenaOne

-athenaOne is Athenahealth's fully integrated suite of cloud-based services, combining practice management (athenaCollector), an electronic health record (EHR) system (athenaClinicals), and care coordination (athenaCommunicator) into a single packaged offering.
+athenaOne is Athenahealth's fully integrated suite of cloud-based healthcare technology software and services, combining practice management (athenaCollector), an electronic health record (EHR) system (athenaClinicals), and care coordination (athenaCommunicator) into a single packaged offering.

 athenaCollector

 Athenahealth's first product, athenaCollector, a cloud-based revenue cycle and practice management service, was launched in 2000.
 Built by Ed Park, the revenue cycle management system formed the foundation of athenaNet, Athenahealth's web-based system at large.
 (Ed Park would go on to become Athenahealth's Chief Operating Officer and member of its board.)

 athenaClinicals

 In 2006, the company launched athenaClinicals, reported as the "first economically sustainable, service-based" electronic medical records (EMR) system. athenaClinicals has been ranked as leading the market in EHR usability, due to its productivity and ability to reduce providers’ work, effectiveness of delivering patient care, and intuitive user interface.